anthonymarze/Struggle/README.md

     This piece iterates through a user's activities in reverse order and returns a list of most recent activities (since the activities array is populated in order of creation).
 These li elements are display in the footers thorughout the project.

+## Future Implementaions

+* Add support for extra datatypes in the form.
+Right now, only distance and elevation have reliable data input fields.
+This will be extended to duration, exertion, and date.

+* Improve map editor stability.
+Clearing routes in the route editor requires a browser refresh to edit again after clearing.
+Additionally, altering coordinates by dragging route waypoints should persist in the database.

+* Adding location search to route creation.
+Location search is a separate google api that can search map coordinates based on location names.
+This will make creating route much more intuitive to users.

+* Adding user feed to dashboard.
+A user should be directed to their feed upon login which displays all of their routes and acivties ordered by most recent.

+* Adding individual show pages to activities and routes.
+These show pages will incorporate more detailed information like elevtion profile maps and activity comments.

+* Connecting Route and Activity data.
+A user should be able to assign a workout to a specific route.
+This way they already know the distance and elevation, and can compare time and exertion against previous attempts at that route.